AnanthaR20/Roth-2004-PIN-Entry/README.md

 # To use the Demo

-Pick any 4 digits you'd like to be your password (could be '1234' for example).
+Pick any 4 digits you'd like to be your password (could be any 4 numbers you'd like).

 1. Press 'Start Game'
 You will see a keypad with the digits colored randomly black or white.